There are different ways in Zanzibar to get from A to B, mainly:

 By law, drivers and passengers have to wear seat belts.

 Do not park your car under a coconut tree, those coconuts leave very unsightly dents in the roof.
 That’s not a joke.

 Petrol is paid in Tanzanian Shilling.
 You can also pay in US$ but you get a really bad exchange rate.

 In general: Be aware of Vespa and bicycle riders, they don’t look out for traffic, not even when they cross the road!
 At night, drive slowly because of ox karts on the roads and bicycles without any lights.
 If I have to drive at night, I stay behind a local minibus taxi, keeping a safe distance in case it has to brake.

-You need a temporary Zanzibar driver’s permit to drive legally on our roads.
-An international driver’s license is NOT valid in Zanzibar.
+You need a temporary Zanzibar driver’s permit.
+An international driver’s license on its own is not valid here.
 There are many traffic police checks on our roads.
-The car hire company will get you the permit (just a piece of paper with your name on it) before you arrive in Zanzibar, it costs US$ 10 per person.
+The car hire company will get you the permit (just a piece of paper with your name on it) before you arrive on Zanzibar, it costs US$ 10 per person.
 A photo or copy of your valid driver’s license is sufficient to apply for the permit.